easybuilders/easybuild/docs/Contributing-back.rst

           Please consider using ``eb --update-pr`` instead, see :ref:`github_update_pr`.

-It is quite common to update a pull request after creating it, for example because Travis reports problems with the changes being made, or as a response to someone reviewing your contribution.
+It is quite common to update a pull request after creating it, for example if Travis reports problems with the changes being made, or as a response to someone reviewing your contribution.

 To update an existing pull request, it suffices to add commits to the branch